-Windows are all of a double glazed acrylic construction and the door frames are extruded aluminium.
+Windows are all of a double glazed acrylic construction.

 INSULATION

 Elddis campervans are built to comply with grade 3 thermal insulation in accordance with the European Standard BSEN 1645 part 1.
 This states that an average temperature difference of at least 35°C between the inside and outside temperatures should be achieved when the outside temperature is -15°C and an internal temperature of 20°C.